 Volunteers are the lifeblood of many nonprofit and public agencies and enable agencies to deliver on their missions.
 Yet learning how to recruit, manage and motivate people along with your legal obligations is difficult to pick up on one’s own.
 Join us at our trainings for nonprofit agencies.
-We can help you gain the skills and resources you need to build and maintain volunteer support.
+Also, remember that in non-profit management, training doesn’t apply only to the employees.
+Training volunteers may be even more essential, especially in an organization in which volunteers are the interface with the customers or the public.
+We can help both employees and volunteers gain the skills and resources they need to make your Agency the best it can be.
 We offer trainings in both Alameda and Contra Costa County.

 Registration and advance payment are required for every session.
 Please call Heidi Denzler-Halsey at (925) 472-5760 or contact us by email if you have questions.